GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 * Perfect Forward Secrecy (PFS) - PFS ensures that the same key will not be generated again, so forces a new diffie-hellman key exchange.
-Set to group16 as recommended configuration on ASR 1000 router.
+Set to group16 as recommended configuration on ISR 4000 router.
 * SA Lifetime - set the lifetime of the security associations (after which a reconnection will occur).
-Set to `3600 seconds` as recommended configuration on ASR 1000 router.
+Set to `3600 seconds` as recommended configuration on ISR 4000 router.

         crypto ipsec profile VPN_SCALE_TEST_VTI
         set security-association lifetime seconds 3600